GUIDE 2025

 SAP manual TOC

-In addition to details about the software, user manuals also often contain details and specifications about the minimum hardware requirements needed to run the software.
+In addition to software-specific information, user manuals often include specifications for the minimum hardware requirements needed to run the software.

 How-to Guide

-A how-to guide contains step-by-step instructions to help users perform specific tasks such as installing the software, upgrading the software, and activating the software.
+A how-to guide provides step-by-step instructions to help users complete specific tasks, such as installing, upgrading, or activating software.

-How-to guides are especially relevant to software users with limited exposure to technology or users using software for the first time.
+These guides are particularly valuable for users with limited technical experience or those interacting with the software for the first time.

 If you want to blur personal information on a video, this video how-to guide from TechSmith shows how to do it with Snagit.